Do you think you have a good vocabulary? We can guarantee you've probably never heard some of these funny words before.

 Draggle

 To draggle something is to make it wet and dirty by dragging it.
 If you’ve ever worn too-long pants in the rain, you’ve draggled.
-Be warned: These words make you immediately sound old.
+Be warned: These words will make you sound old, immediately.

 rd.com, Getty Images